coditory/sherlock-distributed-lock/readme.md

 }
 ```

-## Disclaimer
+## Problems of distributed locking

+Distributed locking is not a trivial concept.
+Before using it know its limits.

-#### How to ensure that an acquired lock is released?
+#### How to ensure that a that was acquired lock will be release?

 It is possible the an instance that acquired a lock may go down before releasing it.
+Example:

 ```java
 if (lock.acquire()) {